choxos/CitingRetracted/README.md

-# Citing Retracted Papers Database
+# Post-Retraction Citation Tracker (PRCT)

-A comprehensive web application built with Django to track retracted scientific papers and analyze their citation patterns.
-This tool helps researchers identify potential issues in academic literature by showing which retracted papers are still being cited in current research.
+A comprehensive web application built with Django to track retracted scientific papers and analyze their post-retraction citation patterns.
+PRCT helps researchers and institutions identify potential issues in academic literature by monitoring which retracted papers continue to be cited in current research, providing critical insights for maintaining research integrity.

 ## ✨ Key Features